DEFRA/defra-ai-sdlc/workflow/workflow-getting-started.md

 To generate consistent code, multiple elements must come together as depicted in this diagram:

 ![](attachments/venn-diagram-consistent-code.png)

-*Venn diagram depicting the intersection of elements for consistent AI code generation*
+*Image: Venn diagram depicting the intersection of elements for consistent AI code generation*

 | Element                       | Purpose                                                                                                                                                                                                                                  | Where created                                                                                                                                                                                                                                                    |
 | ----------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |